+Our Committee believes that combining the annual bonus awards and the longer-term incentive awards provides appropriate short- and long-term incentives to perform while creating additional and necessary retention for our key executives.
 Awards under our 2021 LTI Plan, which consist of performance awards tied to performance metrics and time-based restricted stock awards, seek to reward performance by selected executives over a three-year period.
-Similarly, awards under the Performance Unit Plans, which consist of cash-based awards, seek to reward performance by selected executives over a three-or five-year period.
+Similarly, awards under the Performance Unit Plan, which consist of cash-based awards, seek to reward performance by selected executives over a five-year period.
 In each case, the awards allow participants who retire from the Company during the term of an award to receive full vesting credit with respect to any awarded units so long as the participant does not compete with the Company following retirement.
 The awards will also continue to vest in the event of the executive's death, disability or change in control.